-In accordance with the Constitution, the Board is required to maintain a current matrix of competencies, skills and/or experience that's pecifies the desired range of competencies, skills and/or experience to be demonstrated by the Directors and the Board taking into account the Company's needs and objectives and other relevant material at the time.
-This matrix is to be reviewed at least annually to inform any election and/or appointment process.
+In accordance with the Constitution, the Board is required to maintain a current matrix of competencies, skills and/or experience that specifies the desired range of competencies, skills and/or experience to be demonstrated by the Directors and the Board (Board Composition Matrix or Matrix) considering the Company's needs and objectives and other relevant material at the time.
+This Matrix is to be reviewed at least annually to inform any election and/or appointment process.